ibm-mas/gitops-demo/README.md

 ![MAS Admin UI - Configurations - SLS](docs/screenshots/20-mas-admin-ui-configs-sls.png)

-### Configure DB2 Database for MAS Manage Application
+### Configure a DB2 Database for the MAS Manage Application

 > TODO: The `mas gitops-db2u-database` is used to configure an in-cluster DB2 database for use by MAS.
 MAS also supports generic JDBC databases that may be on or off cluster, but this is not covered in this demonstration.